 The real estate agent is the workhorse of the industry.
 He’s a salesman one moment, a buyer’s advocate the next; he’s an analyst, an auctioneer, a consultant, a negotiator, and a marketer; he occasionally performs the services of an appraiser, a clerk, and a loan officer; he accommodates his clients on nights and weekends, and often works well beyond forty hours a week.

-Basically, a real estate agent does a little of everything, and for that, he’s paid a modest commission (provided, of course, that he closes the deal).
+Basically, a real estate agent does a little of everything.
+For that, a modest real estate commission is paid (provided, of course, that the deal is closed).
 It’s no wonder, then, that so many agents cycle in and out of the industry.
 It’s also no wonder that demand for their services remains high even in a slow market.

 Overwhelmed?
 Don’t be: this guide will tell you everything you need to know about the challenges and essentials of being real estate agent, as well as important tips to help you get off to a strong start.